droundy/roundqueue/README.md

 Each users job information is stored in the `$HOME/.roundqueue/` directory.
 Each job is a separate file in a subdirectory there.

+### rq run

+Submitting a job consists of creating a single JSON file in `$HOME/.roundqueue/waiting/`.
+That's all.